10 Best Online Veterinarian Services – 2023 Reviews & Top Picks

 Emergency Fund: | $3,000 |

-Airvet is the best overall online veterinarian service because of its wide range of services and ease of access.
+Airvet is another fantastic online veterinarian service because of its wide range of services and ease of access.
 Once you download the app, you have access to veterinarians near you.
 One great thing about Airvet is that it offers services for both non-members and members, and calls don’t have any time limits.

 Non-members can speak with a veterinarian for a flat fee, and you can maintain contact with the same veterinarian for up to 72 hours without paying additional fees.